-5. All repairs, parts, and labor are warranted for 90 days.
-New parts have a one year warranty.
-These warranties are subject to the limitations and conditions of the original warranty, and apply only to those components actually repaired, rebuilt, or replaced.6.
-Terms for repair service:
+5. All repairs, parts, and labor are warranted for one year.
+These warranties are subject to the limitations and conditions of the original warranty, and apply only to those components actually repaired, rebuilt, or replaced.

+6. Terms for repair service: